-The mission of the International Federation of Accountants (IFAC), as set out in its constitution, is “to serve the public interest by contributing to the development, adoption and implementation of high-quality international standards and guidance; contributing to the development of strong professional accountancy organizations and accounting firms, and to high quality practices by professional accountants; promoting the value of professional accountants worldwide; and speaking out on public interest issues where the accountancy profession’s expertise is most relevant.”
-In pursuing this mission, the IFAC Board has established the Compliance Advisory Panel (CAP) to oversee the implementation and operation of the IFAC Member Body Compliance Program (Program) which is the responsibility of the IFAC Compliance staff reporting to the Chief Executive.
+In pursuing this mission, the IFAC Board has established the Compliance Advisory Panel (CAP) to oversee the implementation and operation of the IFAC Member Compliance Program (Program) which is the responsibility of the IFAC Quality and Membership (Q&M) staff reporting to the Chief Executive.
 The Compliance Advisory Panel is subject to the oversight of the Public Interest Oversight Board (PIOB).

-In fulfilling the above objective the CAP and IFAC Compliance staff review the relevance, sufficiency and efficacy of the SMOs) and make related recommendations to the IFAC Board.
+In fulfilling the above objective, the CAP and IFAC Q&M staff review the relevance, sufficiency and efficacy of the SMOs, and make related recommendations to the IFAC Board.

 The IFAC Board has the authority to issue the SMOs.
-The CAP and Compliance staff may recommend to the IFAC Board the issuance of or changes to the SMOs with an affirmative vote of a simple majority of
+The CAP and Q&M staff may recommend to the IFAC Board the issuance of or changes to the SMOs with an affirmative vote of a simple majority of the CAP.

-In addition, the role of the CAP is to oversee and advise the IFAC Compliance staff with regards to:
+In addition, the role of the CAP is to oversee and advise the IFAC Q&M staff with regards to:

-o Assessing applications for membership to IFAC and the related recommendations to the IFAC Board.
-All membership and application matters which may result in a staff recommendation to the IFAC Board will be considered by the CAP before such recommendation is made to the IFAC Board;
+- Assessing applications for membership to IFAC and the related recommendations to the IFAC Board.
+All membership and application matters which may result in a staff recommendation to the IFAC Board will be considered by the CAP before such recommendation is made to the IFAC Board; and

-o Undertaking periodic reviews of the criteria for admission to IFAC membership and related recommendations to the IFAC Board;
+- Undertaking periodic reviews of the criteria for admission to IFAC membership and related recommendations to the IFAC Board.

-o Implementing a self-assessment process to determine whether IFAC members and associates comply with applicable SMOs;
+- Implementing an assessment process to determine whether IFAC members and associates comply with applicable SMOs;

-o Disclosing compliance self assessments and action plans, as appropriate, for each IFAC member and associate via publication on the IFAC web site;
+- Disclosing compliance assessments and action plans, as appropriate, for each IFAC member and associate via publication on the IFAC website;

-o Preparing recommendations to the IFAC Board for suspension or expulsion of an IFAC member or associate for failure to adequately participate in the Compliance Program;
+- Preparing recommendations to the IFAC Board for suspension or expulsion of an IFAC member or associate for failure to adequately participate in the Compliance Program; and

-o Reporting to the IFAC Board and IFAC Council on the compliance program and the results thereof;
+- Reporting to the IFAC Board and IFAC Council on the compliance program and the results thereof.

 CAP members are required to sign an annual statement at the first meeting of the panel in each calendar year declaring that they will act in the public interest and with integrity in discharging their roles within IFAC.
 Nominating organizations of members of the CAP and the employing organization (as applicable) of the chair of the CAP are asked to sign similar independence declarations.

-The Chair is selected by the Nominating Committee and recommended to the IFAC Board for its agreement and to the PIOB for subsequent approval.
+The Chair is selected by the Nominating Committee and recommended to the IFAC Board for its approval and to the PIOB for subsequent approval.